Rise Center at The University of Alabama

 about rise

 The RISE Program is a nationally recognized early childhood education program that is dedicated to excellence in service, research, and teaching.
-The program predominately serves young children with disabilities, but also includes children who do not have disabilities.
+The program predominately serves young children with varying abilities, but also includes traditional learners.
 The RISE model is a unique blend of early childhood education, child development, early childhood special education, and integrated therapy.
 The purpose of the program is to optimally prepare children for their next educational environment, and to provide support to families.
-RISE is a part of the College of Human Environmental Studies at The University of Alabama, Tuscaloosa.
+RISE is a part of the College of Human Environmental Studies at The University of Alabama in Tuscaloosa Alabama.

 COACH STALLINGS